BrokenAnsible/librustic/README.md

 }
 ```

+## When NOT to Use LibRustic
+- **Memory Pressure Sensitive Applications** Adding a wrapper class adds memory pressure
+- **Game Engine Logic**: Use object and primitives directly

 ## Performance

 Using Result types instead of exceptions can lead to better performance in error cases, as exceptions are not designed for control flow.
 The Result type allows for: